AhmedSYD/best-path-to-nearst-hospital/README.md

   4- The same path that is mentioned in `3`, but between a marker and selected hospital/clinic.
 This is created by choosing `To Selected Hospital/Clinic`under the       `Least Traffic Path` dropdown.

   ![less traffic to selected](https://user-images.githubusercontent.com/26576895/115218667-168b4100-a107-11eb-8152-24fc6093e065.JPG)

+## what’s contained in each file:
+- `import.py`: is utilized for creating a table for hospitals/clinincs in postgresql database, which all values are inserted from [Location of hospitals and clinics in Calgary dataset](https://data.calgary.ca/Services-and-Amenities/Calgary-Health-Clinics-and-Hospitals/pp67-7mf4).
+Also, it creates a table for users and another one for reviews.
+The attributes of the users table are (id,firstName, lastName, username, password), but the attributes of the reviews table are (id, rate, commment, hospital_clinic_id, and user_id)
+- `application.py`: is responsible for python flask coding and database transactions.
+Also, import JSON data from Open Calgary API datasets and then passes it to the `search_for_nearest_hospital.js`
+- `templates/login_registration_layout.html`: this is a layout for the login and registration pages. `login_page.html` and `registration.html` files inherit structure from it.
+- `templates/login_page.html`: this HTML file is specified for the login page.
+- `templates/registration.html`: contains structure of the registration page.
+- `templates/search_for_nearest_hospital.html`: has the structure of the map page.
+- `templates/hospital_clinic_details.html`:has the structure of all information about the hospital/clinic, reviews, and adding reviews.
+- `templates/messages_layout.html`: contains the layout of the messages either a successful submit message or an error message. `success_submit.html` and `error.html` inherit structure of the messages from it.
+- `templates/success_submit.html`: has the strcuture of any successful submit.
+- `templates/error.html`: is specified for any type of the error message.
+- `static/styles/login_registration_page.css`: this is a specified style sheet file for `login_page.html` and `registration.html` files.
+- `static/styles/search_for_nearest_hospital.css`: it is a style sheet for the `search_for_nearest_hospital.html`.
+- `static/styles/hospital_clinic_details.css`: similarily, it is a style sheet for the `hospital_clinic_details.html`.
+- `static/js/search_for_nearest_hospital.js`: creating leaflet map and toggling between two layers are located in this file.
+Moreover, all algorithms related to draw the shortest path and the least traffic control signals path and view the favorite hospitals are included, also.
+- `static/js/Polyline.encoded.js`: this is considered to be a library that utilized to decode/encode the polyline and is imported in the `search_for_nearest_hospital.html`
+- `Procfile` and `runtime.text`: These files are used to deploy the website on public domain ([heroku](https://www.heroku.com)).

+## Demo:
+- You can find the demo video for this websiet at this [**Link**]()